svishalkr/React_Video_App/README.md

-This video app uses youtube api to fetch videos from youtube server and render on screen.
+This React based video app uses youtube api to fetch videos from youtube server and render on screen.

 Features :
  * Clean Interface